Effects of Hurricane Sandy in New Jersey: Ocean County

 In Ocean County, located north of Atlantic County, damage was severest in the eastern portion of the county, including Long Beach Island, the Barnegat Peninsula, and along the Barnegat Bay.
 Damage in the county was worst along the Barnegat Peninsula, with parts of Seaside Park inundated by 4.4 ft of floodwaters.
 High tides in Mantoloking created a temporary inlet and swept away several homes, with such severe damage that residents were not allowed to move back until February 2013, or about three months after the storm.
 Also in Mantoloking, ruptured natural gas lines ignited fires, destroying 14 homes.

-In Seaside Heights, toward the southern end of the Barnegat Peninsula, the storm washed away a 50 ft portion of Fun Pier, a local amusement park.
+In Seaside Heights, toward the southern end of the Barnegat Peninsula, the storm washed away a 50 ft portion of Funtown Pier, a local amusement park.
 Damage surpassed $1 million, with 40 of the 44 rides damaged.
 In the same city, a portion of Casino Pier collapsed into the ocean due to intense waves, with all of its roller coasters damaged, and a haunted house washed ashore nine miles (15 km) away.
 The Star Jet roller coaster fell off the damaged pier into the ocean but remained largely intact.
 Most of the rides in these amusement parks were destroyed, including roller coasters.

 The seaside communities on Long Beach Island were among the hardest-hit.
 Scores of homes and business were destroyed and the storm surge deposited up to four feet of sand on island streets, making them impassable.
 Governor Christie issued a mandatory evacuation on October 28, and residents and business owners were prohibited from returning until November 10.
 The island's estimated monetary damage was over $750 million.

 Mantoloking was especially hard hit, suffering severe "wash over" including the creation of two new, temporary inlets.
 Approximately two dozen oceanfront houses in Mantoloking were completely removed from their foundations and destroyed.

 As of May 18, homeowners of Ortley Beach still had not been allowed onto the Barrier Island to check on their properties.
 Ortley Beach was declared "Ground Zero" because of the unbelievable amount of devastation.

 Two people drowned on the Ocean County mainland – a 72-year-old in Mystic Island, and a 61-year-old in his house in Brick Township.
 Also in Brick, a 61-year-old died while attempting to remove a tree stump.
 Wind gusts reached 88 mph in Tuckerton.
 The Oyster Creek Nuclear Generating Station in Lacey Township issued an alert, the second-lowest on a four-level warning system, when storm waters rose 6 ft above normal and entered the plant's intake system.
 The plant was not generating electricity at the time due to maintenance, and due to storm-related power outages, workers used generators to keep the reactor cool.